Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: The Sample

 \subsection{Star-forming main sequence relation}

-To place our sample in the context of the general galaxy population at $z\sim2-3$, we plot our galaxies on the SF main sequence (SFMS) diagram, as shown in \cref{fig:sfms}.
+To place our sample in the context of the general galaxy population at $z\sim2-3$, we plot our galaxies on the SFR-M$_*$ diagram, as shown in \cref{fig:sfms}.
 Because not all of our galaxies had \halpha available, we measured SFR in two ways: (a) using \halpha, corrected for \nii using metallicity maps, wherever \halpha was available and (b) using \oii for all galaxies.
 Sect. \ref{sec:sfr} describes both methods in detail.
-The \halpha-based SFRs and \oii-based SFRs are denoted as filled and empty points respectively in \cref{fig:sfms}.
+Note that while \oii, in principle, probes similar recent star-formation timescales (i.e., the $\sim$few Myr lifetime of massive OB stars) as \halpha, its dependency on SFR has more scatter than \halpha, due to additional dependency on other factors including metallicity and gas density.
+The \halpha-based SFRs and \oii-based SFRs are shown by filled and empty points respectively in \cref{fig:sfms}.
 Generally, the two methods agree within uncertainties.
 We therefore use the \oii-based SFR for the one galaxy where \halpha is unavailable, for the rest of our analysis.

-Comparing with empirical relations from \citet{Shivaei:2015aa} and \citet{Popesso:2023aa}, all of our galaxies are consistent with, or slightly ($\sim$0.5 dex) above, the SFMS relation at $z\sim2$.
+Comparing with empirical relations from \citet{Shivaei:2015aa} and \citet{Popesso:2023aa}, all of our galaxies are either consistent with, or $<$1 dex above, the SFMS relation at $z\sim2$.
+Both these relations are based on \halpha-based SFRs, the same as all but one galaxy in our sample.
 The active star-formation in these galaxies is unsurprising because our selection of S/N$>2$ on four nebular emission lines is expected to bias us towards highly star-forming and less dusty galaxies.
 We present a complete list the global properties of our sample in \cref{tab:sample}.